 - Clean up the beach!

-- Document and record the cleanup bt using the data cards or through the Cleanswell App.
+- Document and record the cleanup by using the cleanup data cards or through the Cleanswell App.

 What beaches can I clean?

-You can clean up almost any of your favorite beach in Del Norte County!
+You can clean up any beach in Del Norte County!

-We recommend that you pick any of the following:
+We recommend that you consider the following options:

 - South Beach